 - Keep the sauce warm until you are ready to serve the casserole.
 If the sauce becomes too thick, add a tablespoon or more of milk and stir until it is the right consistency.

-- Before serving, top each bundle with the sauce, and enjoy!
+- Before serving this chicken cordon bleu casserole, top each bundle with the sauce, and enjoy!

 I like to serve Chicken Cordon Bleu Casserole with a simple salad such as House Salad, Spinach Strawberry Salad, Watermelon Feta Salad, Broccoli Salad, Tomato Avocado Salad, or Cucumber and Tomato Salad.